The Cars In The Fast And The Furious: Tokyo Drift

 Modifications

-Despite not being a drift car, the Monte Carlo had a pretty extensive list of modifications!
+Despite not being a drift-specific car, the Monte Carlo had a pretty extensive list of modifications!

-According to the crew responsible for the cars, two out of nine of the Monte Carlo’s had a 560 hp 509 engine block.
+According to the crew responsible for the cars, two out of eleven Monte Carlos had a 560 hp 509 engine block.

-For the leading cars, it was even more impressive.
-It may have looked ready for the scrapheap, but don’t let the appearance fool you; these were built for drag racing and featured an 800 hp engine under the Fiberglass Trends hood.
+It was even more impressive for the leading cars.
+While the Monte Carlo may have looked ready for the scrap heap, don’t let the appearance fool you; these were built for drag racing and featured crazy engines under the Fiberglass Trends hoods.

-The Bill Mitchell-built 632 cubic inch block provides a ridiculous 10.3 liters of displacement, utilizing eight cylinders to fire 800 hp.
+The Bill Mitchell-built 572 and 632 cubic inch blocks provided a ridiculous 9.4 or 10.3 liters of displacement, utilizing eight cylinders to fire 780-800 horsepower.

 With fancy carburetors, fuel cells, NOS, and a colossal spec list of supporting mods, this is the true definition of a sleeper.